 The right to peaceful assembly and protest is recognized as part of common law traditions and protected by the Canadian Bill of Rights section 1(D) freedom for speech (E) assembly and association (F) freedom of the press.
 While the government can act to prevent unlawful protests that are tumultuous, it must ensure that any action against the protestors respects due process and avoids violations of rights including unnecessary criminalization.

-The criminal charges laid against participants are often related to mischief, which has precedent in Canadian law.
+The criminal charges laid against peaceful participants weree often related to mischief, which has precedent in Canadian law.
 In R. v.
 Papaschase, the courts emphasized the importance of differentiating between legitimate protest and actions that go beyond peaceful assembly.
 The overuse of criminal charges in the convoy's case could be seen as punitive and excessive if protestors were merely exercising their right to peaceful protest and not directly involved in blockading.
 The invocation of The Bill of Rights section 1 (D) supports the protestors right to assemble peacefully without undue interference.

 2. Assault and Excessive Use of Force